Blog

 Avoid making statements about who caused the accident.
 Florida’s comparative negligence law means that any admission of fault can reduce your compensation.

-7. Contact a Personal Injury Attorney
+7. Speak with a Personal Injury Lawyer

 Golf cart accident cases involve unique legal issues, from the dangerous instrumentality doctrine to complex insurance coverage questions.
 An experienced Florida personal injury attorney can protect your rights and help you navigate the claims process.
 Contact Injury LawStars at (407) 887-4690 for a free consultation.